Akshay-Hegde/docs-for-pyrocms/docs/general/creating-toc.md

 - Every line is a new navigation item
 - Each line has a `type`, `uri`, and `params`.
 Params can be omitted.
 - An indentation is two spaces.
 Each indentation acts as a new segment or level in the URI and folder structure.
-For example: _grandparent/parent/child_
+_For example:_ <dfn>grandparent/parent/child</dfn>
 - Any line can be commented out by adding a `#` to the beginning of the line.
 - The first parameter is the __Page Title__.
 If left blank, it will be auto generated based on URI.
 - You only need to include the <dfn>index</dfn> page if you want a link to your homepage displayed in the nav.